-OFFICE: N/A. Communication will be through email or moodle.
-For all administrative me through the moodle site with questions or to make an appointment.
+- OFFICE: N/A. Communication will be through email or moodle.
+In past sessions I have organized weekly check-ins through chat or blogs.
+This can be decided with the class.
+For all administrative issues: Room 150 Atkinson Building.
+416-736-5806. lapsshrm@yorku.ca. - COMMUNICATION: You can email me if necessary at csweeney@yorku.ca or contact me through the moodle site with questions or to make an appointment.
 I will respond to emails at my earliest convenience.